telmomenezes/wiki2net/README.md

 The network is stored on a SQLite3 database file, so that it is easy to manipulate with other tools.
 The scripts are written in Python.

-Wikipedia database dumps can be obtained here: http://dumps.wikimedia.org
+Wikipedia database dumps can be obtained here: http://dumps.wikimedia.org.

 ## Simple usage

-TBD
+The main script is wiki2net.py.
+It reads a Wikipedia dump file from the stdin and writes the extracted network to the sqlite3 database file passed as the first parameter.
+If the file does not exit, it is created.
+A simple usage example would be:

+bzcat enwiki-20110405-pages-meta-history1.xml.bz2

 ## Author